 (i) The provisional appraiser shall be entitled to obtain copies of appraisals such provisional appraiser prepared or to which such provisional appraiser made a significant professional contribution, from supervisory appraisers when such copies are necessary to document appraisal experience for licensure, certification or regulatory compliance purposes.
-The supervisory appraiser shall not, however, be required to maintain copies beyond the record keeping requirements of the current USPAP.
+The supervisory appraiser shall not, however, be required to maintain copies beyond the record keeping requirements of the current Uniform Standards of Professional Appraisal Practice (USPAP).

-(j) The supervisory appraiser, by signing the notification to the commission of the sponsorship of the provisional appraiser, agrees to assume the responsibilities and duties of a supervisory appraiser as provided in this section, in chapter 400g of the Connecticut General Statutes and in the USPAP, and shall cooperate with the commission regarding matters related to the provisional appraiser.
+(j) The supervisory appraiser, by signing the notification to the commission of the sponsorship of the provisional appraiser, agrees to assume the responsibilities and duties of a supervisory appraiser as provided in this section and in chapter 400g of the Connecticut General Statutes and the Uniform Standards of Professional Appraisal Practice (USPAP), and shall cooperate with the commission regarding matters related to the provisional appraiser.